Falls From Heights

 - Fell because of a co-worker's mistake

 - Fell down unfinished stairs

 The consequences of a fall from height can be devastating.
 We’ve seen workers with crippling brain and spinal cord injuries, broken bones that took months to heal, and other life-altering injuries.
 We have also represented families who lost loved ones in fatal falls.
 After a fall from heights, the lawyer you choose will make all the difference in the outcome of your case.

 Call a Tough New York Personal Injury Attorney If You Were Injured in a Fall

-If you lost a loved who died in a fall at work, we will aggressively pursue a wrongful death claim to help your family get through this difficult time.
-Call the New York on the job injury lawyers—Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP—toll-free at (800) 692-3717 or contact us online for a free evaluation.
+If you lost a loved one who died in a fall at work, we will aggressively pursue a wrongful death claim to help your family get through this difficult time.
+Call the New York on the job injury lawyers-Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP-toll-free at (800) 692-3717 or contact us online for a free evaluation.
 Every discussion is confidential, and there is no obligation.
-We serve the greater New York City area, including the Bronx, Rockland County and Long Island.
+We serve the greater New York City area, including the Bronx, Rockland County, and Long Island.